 Fascinating!
 Are there any other sites you currently maintain or is plentyoffish.com the only one?

 It’s the only site at the moment.
 I’ve got a few other sites I registered for friends so they could learn to do marketing/affiliate stuff.
 At this point, I think 1 site is enough.

 Any tips for those looking to create a profitable endeavor on the internet?

 IF someone else thinks what you are doing is a cool idea I’d say it isn’t… Find something no one else thinks is important and build up a site with big traffic in that area.
 Also, keep in mind, sites that have low monetization today but have traffic may be the gold mines of tomorrow.
 In the internet world, anything and everything will be monetized at some point and traffic is king.

 Traffic is King- very wise advice, Markus.
 One last question- How do you find the time to maintain such a large commodity on the internet?
 Surely you must have some other interests in life besides programming and website monitoring?

-It only takes a hour a day on average, but its very tiring work.
+It only takes an hour a day on average, but it’s very tiring work.
 I spend the other couple of hours reading and seeing what is going on.